HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Experimental Evaluation

 \subsection{Debugging Training Data}

 In this section, we investigate if \sysname{} can help debug datasets with erroneous labels.
-In the first experiment (Table \ref{tab:remove-noisy-labels}), we compare the ability of different methods to clean noisy data.
-We create synthetic datasets with a known proportion $r\%$ of data points having randomly permuted, erroneous labels.
-We use either \sysname{} or influence functions to estimate the data contribution and discard the least useful $r\%$ of training data.
-The network is retrained on the remaining training data.
-As DNNs are known to be robust against noise \cite{rolnick2018deep}, we adopt large error rates.
-The supplemental material contains detailed settings and additional experiments. \sysname{} demonstrates clear performance advantages over influence functions, which gradually increases as we go from the easy MNIST dataset to the most difficult CIFAR-10.
+In the first experiment (table~\ref{tab:remove-noisy-labels}), we compared the ability of different methods to clean noisy data.
+We created synthetic datasets with a known proportion of data points having randomly permuted, erroneous labels.
+We used \sysname{} and influence functions to estimate the data contribution and discard the least useful $r\%$ of training data.
+The network was retrained on the remaining training data.
+As DNNs are known to be robust against noise~\citep{rolnick2018deeplearningrobustmassive}, we adopted large error rates.
+The supplemental material contains detailed settings and additional experiments. \sysname{} has demonstrated clear performance advantages over influence functions, which gradually increased as we went from the easy MNIST dataset to the most difficult CIFAR-10.

-In the second experiment, we aim to detect data points with erroneous labels unsupervisedly by clustering the data points using their contribution to test data points.
-We create synthetic data by randomly selecting 50\% of training data and uniformly assigning incorrect labels to them.
-After the models are trained, for each training data point, we compute a 1000-dimensional feature vector, which consists of its contributions to 1000 randomly sampled validation samples.
-This feature vector is then discretized to $\{+1, -1\}^{1000}$ based on the signs of the values.
+In the second experiment, we aimed to detect data points with erroneous labels unsupervisedly by clustering the data points using their contribution to test data points.
+We created synthetic data by randomly selecting \num{50}\% of training data and uniformly assigning incorrect labels to them.
+After the models had been trained, for each training data point, we computed a $1000$-dimensional feature vector, which consisted of its contributions to \num{1000} randomly sampled validation samples.
+This feature vector was then discretized to $\{+1, -1\}^{1000}$ based on the signs of the values.

-After that, we cluster the training data points using the discrete feature vectors, in the hope that the clustering can separate the correctly labeled from the incorrectly labeled.
-We perform the clustering separately for each class of training data points and calculate the average performance.
-As the performance metric, we calculate the Jaccard index, or the intersection over union, between the identified clusters and the ground-truth partition.
+After that, we clustered the training data points using the discrete feature vectors, in the hope that the clustering can separate the correctly labeled from the incorrectly labeled.
+We performed the clustering separately for each class of training data points and calculate the average performance.
+As the performance metric, we calculated the Jaccard index, or the intersection over union, between the identified clusters and the ground-truth partition.
 Higher Jaccard indices indicate better clusters.
-We repeat this for every class label and report the average.
+We repeated this for every class label and reported the average.